Seven quick points in Understanding SharePoint 2007 list definition

 In next articles; I will show how to customize above four parts of a SharePoint List form.
 Thanks for reading.

-3 responses to “Seven quick points in Understanding SharePoint 2007 list definition”
+3 thoughts on “Seven quick points in Understanding SharePoint 2007 list definition

 1. this is venkat ponnam from andharapradesh (ap) completing mca